History of Pluto TV in Timeline

 April 11, 2023: Pluto TV Launches CBS Sports Golazo Network

-On April 11, 2023, Pluto TV launched the CBS Sports Golazo Network in the United States to showcase Paramount Global's worldwide soccer rights.
+On April 11, 2023, Pluto TV launched the CBS Sports Golazo Network in the United States to take advantage of Paramount Global's worldwide soccer rights, including discussion shows and live games.

-As of April 2023, Pluto TV had 80 million monthly active users.
+As of April 2023, Pluto TV has a total of 80 million monthly active users.

-On November 1, 2023, Paramount announced that Pluto TV would merge with My5 in the UK, with the full launch date planned for the second half of 2024.
+On November 1, 2023, Paramount announced that Pluto TV would merge with My5 in the UK, with its full launch date set to be planned for the second half of 2024.

-As of December 2024, Pluto TV carries approximately 425 channels, packaging content acquired through syndication deals and Paramount Global's internal libraries.
-Channels include WeatherNation TV, Newsmax TV, and Bloomberg Television.
+As of December 2024, Pluto TV carries approximately 425 channels, packaging content acquired through various content syndication deals, as well as programming from Paramount Global's internal libraries.